bitpay/wallet/backupRecovery.md

 ## Description

 Copay is a Multisig HD Wallet.
 Copay app holds the extended private keys for the wallet.
-The private key never leaves the device, so for accessing a wallet funds it is necesary to have the device or a backup of the wallet.
+The private key never leaves the device, so for accessing a wallet funds it is necessary to have the device or a backup of the wallet.

 ## Definitions